-After relentlessly working for 17 years this CA(SA) overcame a massive burnout and is now the Chief Happiness Officer
+After relentlessly working for 17 years this CA from South Africa overcame a massive burnout.
+Here is how.

 - Hi, I am Murray Barnetson, a Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 - I grew up in Pretoria, South Africa in a family of CAs.
 So, the path of Chartered Accountancy was pretty much planned out for me right from my birth!

 - After relentlessly working for 17 years, I reached my limit…in 2017, I was diagnosed with burn out which forced me to step back and badly hampered my health.

 - Since then I have prioritized health over business and have been striving to provide a sustainable ecosystem so that people can live worthwhile lives.